 Ways To Improve Cloud Security

-As more organizations are migrating their data and applications to the Cloud, they need to shift their focus toward protecting sensitive business information.
+As more organizations are migrating their data and applications to the Cloud, they need to shift their focus toward protecting sensitive business information and optimizing cloud costs.
 Hence, if they want to maintain customers’ trust and avoid the costs of a data breach (which can reach millions of dollars), preventing leaks and data theft is critical.
 Following are the steps one can take to improve their cloud security:

 1. Deploy Multi-Factor Authentication (MFA): Using traditional username and password combinations is insufficient to protect users from hackers in today’s evolving threat landscape.
 Stolen credentials are one of the main ways cybercriminals gain access to your online business applications and data.